BEFORE YOUR DEPARTURE

 Please be considerate, in many houses the supply of hot water is limited – therefore do NOT use an excessive amount of hot water.

-Your hostess will provide bed linen. hostess may be prepared to a little light washing for you (especially if you are tidy) but they don’t have to and they certainly won’t do a stack of washing on demand!
+Your host family will provide bed linen.
+They may be prepared to do a little light washing for you (especially if you are tidy) but they are not cleaners, picking up after yourself is crucial.

-Should you wish to invite a friend to the house, please ask your hostess' permission first (and do not expect her to feed them).
+Should you wish to invite a friend to the house, please ask your hostess' permission first (and do not expect the to feed your guest).
 It is not customary for guests to invite a friend from the opposite sex into their bedrooms.

 All families are located in Biarritz residential districts, but if not within walking distance, they will be within an easy bus ride of the school.